TomHarrop/ird-5acc-paper/ms/methods.md

 We used reproducible practices for all data analysis.
 The source for this manuscript is hosted at https://github.com/tomharrop/ird-5acc-paper.
 Raw sequence data are hosted at the National Center for Biotechnology Information Sequence Read Archive (NCBI SRA) under accession [PRJNA518559](http://www.ncbi.nlm.nih.gov/bioproject/518559).
-Code for qPCR analysis is at https://github.com/othomantegazza/5acc-qpcr.
-The code we used to analyse the RNAseq data and panicle phenotype data is hosted at https://github.com/tomharrop/5acc.
-We used `snakemake` [@kosterSnakemakeScalableBioinformatics2012] to arrange analysis steps into workflows and monitor dependencies, and `Singularity` [@kurtzerSingularityScientificContainers2017] to capture the computing environment.
+The code we used to analyse the RNAseq data and panicle phenotype data is hosted at https://github.com/tomharrop/5acc, and the code for qPCR analysis is at https://github.com/othomantegazza/5acc-qpcr.We used `snakemake` [@kosterSnakemakeScalableBioinformatics2012] to arrange analysis steps into workflows and monitor dependencies, and `Singularity` [@kurtzerSingularityScientificContainers2017] to capture the computing environment.
 The final results and all intermediate steps can be exactly reproduced from the raw data with a single command using `snakemake` and `Singularity`.

 We trimmed reads and removed adaptors with `cutadapt` [@martinCutadaptRemovesAdapter2011], before mapping to the MSU v7 annotation of the *Oryza sativa japonica* cv.
 Nipponbare reference genome [@ouyangTIGRRiceGenome2007] using `STAR` in 2-pass mode [@dobinSTARUltrafastUniversal2012].